 It’s not very often that you’ll meet someone who doesn’t have a social media account.
-Sure, some people may choose to stay off Twitter and others may give up Facebook every once in a while, but the truth is, we’re addicted.
-Combined, there are more than 5.1 billion monthly active users on Facebook, YouTube, and Instagram — and those are just a few of the most popular platforms.
+Sure, some people may choose to stay off Twitter and others may give up Facebook every once in a while, but the truth is, social media has become a part of our daily lives.
+Combined, there are more than 6.2 billion monthly active users on Facebook, YouTube, and Instagram — and those are just a few of the most popular platforms.

 Social media comes with obvious advantages, like the ability to connect with people across the globe.
 But there are also some inherent risks.
 We know first hand, for example, that social validation can impact our self-image.
 Imagine, then, how your kids might feel as they become active participants in these environments.
 Social media has become such a constant in our own lives that it can sometimes be difficult to take a step back, but there are a few things you should remember as your kids grow up online.